ibm-cloud-docs/ContinuousDelivery/pipeline_container_images.md

 ## Classic pipelines
 {: #pipeline_classic_images}

 You can use Classic pipelines to build container images by using the Container Registry job type.
-This job type provides context to access the {{site.data.keyword.registrylong}}, and uses the `cr build` command from the job's build script.
+This job type provides context to access the {{site.data.keyword.registrylong}}, and uses the [Buildkit](https://github.com/moby/buildkit){: external} command from the job's [build script](https://github.com/open-toolchain/commons/blob/master/scripts/build_image_buildkit.sh).
 Several of the toolchain templates use this script to build container images.

-The [`cr build` command](/docs/container-registry-cli-plugin?topic=container-registry-cli-plugin-containerregcli#bx_cr_build) is deprecated.
-An alternative, which uses [Buildkit](https://github.com/moby/buildkit){: external} instead of the `cr build` command, is under development.
-This alternative will be available before the `cr build` command is removed from the {{site.data.keyword.registrylong}}.
-Detailed instructions for migrating your pipeline will be available then.
+The [`cr build`](/docs/container-registry-cli-plugin?topic=container-registry-cli-plugin-containerregcli#bx_cr_build) command is deprecated.
+To migrate your existing build container image job from the `cr build` command to the [Buildkit](https://github.com/moby/buildkit){: external} command, edit your stage properties and select your build container image job.
+Replace the line that sources `build_image.sh` with `source <(curl -sSL "https://raw.githubusercontent.com/open-toolchain/commons/master/scripts/build_image_buildkit.sh")`.
 For more information about this replacement, see the [{{site.data.keyword.registrylong}} is Deprecating Container Builds](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecating-container-builds){: external} blog post.
 {: deprecated}

 ## Tekton pipelines